Details

 Summary

 Introduce an API for encoding and decoding the Privacy-Enhanced Mail (PEM) format.
-The PEM format is used for storing and sending cryptographic keys, certificates, and certificate revocations lists.
+The PEM format is used for storing and sending cryptographic keys, certificates, and certificate revocation list.
 This is a preview API.

 Goals

-- Ease of use - Define a concise API that converts between PEM data and asymmetric key, certificate, and certificate revocation lists objects.
+- Ease of use - Define a concise API that converts between PEM text and key, certificate, and certificate revocation list objects.

 Non-Goals

-- It is not a goal to support types in RFC 7468 that cannot be represented as a cryptographic Java object.
+- It is not a goal to support types in RFC 7468 that cannot be represented as cryptographic Java objects.

 Motivation